PrinceHeadache/Princey-Obsidian-Snippets/README.md

 # Princey-Obsidian-Snippets
 This is my repository for storing and sharing CSS snippets for Obsidian.
+*As of June 25th, it's a bit out of date, sorry about that!
+I'm working on lots of big changes for the File Browser snippet in particular, so expect an update to that in the near future.
+Thanks for your patience!*

-## Princey File Explorer Colors:
+## Princey File Browser Colors:
-This snippet adds folder and file icons next to your items in the file explorer, and creates a color pattern effect.
+This snippet adds folder and file icons next to your items in the file browser, and creates a color pattern effect.
 Supports Make.md Spaces!

 ![image](https://user-images.githubusercontent.com/126889088/236686462-8337ab85-9600-48d3-bd30-300769c0d150.png)